Andrew Lloyd Webber’s iconic musical

-One of the most famous and successful musicals of all time, The Phantom of the Opera is a jaw-dropping spectacle featuring a beautiful score, extraordinary scenery and effects and a timeless tragic love story.
+One of the most famous and successful musicals of all time, The Phantom of the Opera is a jaw-dropping spectacle featuring a beautiful score, extraordinary scenery and effects, and a timeless tragic love story.

-Since the musical opened at Her Majesty’s Theatre on 9 October 1986 starring Michael Crawford and Sarah Brightman, the show has travelled the world and entertained millions of people, with the original extraordinary production having captivated audiences for over 12,800 performances.
+Now celebrating its 35th year in London’s West End.
+Since the musical opened at Her Majesty’s Theatre on 9 October 1986 starring Michael Crawford and Sarah Brightman, the show has travelled the world and entertained millions of people.
+Experience this extraordinary reimagined production at Her Majesty’s Theatre in London.

 Beneath the beauty of the Paris Opera House lurks a mysterious masked figure.
 A genius recluse, the Phantom falls madly in love with an innocent young soprano, Christine, and devotes himself to creating a new star.

 When a handsome young suitor from Christine’s past enters the picture and threatens to steal her away from him.
 Is his love enough to forgive the unthinkable acts he has committed?
 Will Christine be able to resist her ‘Angel of music’?

 Who is in The Phantom of the Opera London cast?